 - We recommend Fujitsu ScanSnap scanners as the easiest way to create a multi-page PDF from a stack of papers.
-The ScanSnap software has a built-in OCR feature, as described in the Importing From a Scanner section. - ExactScan202 and ViewScan also offer software that can perform OCR and works with many different types of scanners. - If your scanner software does not automatically do OCR, the second step is to use optical character recognition (OCR)203 to make the text in the scanned PDFs searchable and selectable.
-The easiest way to do this is to use Smile Software's PDFpen204 to add a text layer to your PDF.
+The ScanSnap software has a built-in OCR feature, as described in the Importing From a Scanner section. - ExactScan203 and ViewScan also offer software that can perform OCR and works with many different types of scanners. - If your scanner software does not automatically do OCR, the second step is to use optical character recognition (OCR)204 to make the text in the scanned PDFs searchable and selectable.
+On macOS 13 and later, EagleFiler automatically uses Live Text to make scanned text selectable and copyable.
+On earlier versions of macOS, and to make such text searchable, you can use Smile Software's PDFpen205 to add a text layer to your PDF.
 You can do this directly in PDFpen, but it's easier to automate the process via AppleScript.
 To do this, download the OCR With PDFpen script in compiled format.
 There are several ways you can use this script: